Vulse ArtVulse Art

 How do I measure employee advocacy ROI?

 Track reach and engagement per post, website traffic from advocacy content, leads attributed to employee shares, and pipeline influenced by advocacy touches.
 Tools like Vulse provide dashboards for these metrics.
+For a detailed framework, see our guide on measuring employee advocacy ROI.

 How many employees should participate in an advocacy programme?